Love Island (2015 TV series) series 1: Islanders

 The Islanders for the first series were revealed on 2 June 2015, just days before the launch.
 However, throughout the series, more Islanders entered the villa to find love.
 Some Islanders were dumped from the island for either failing to couple up, some were voted off by their fellow Islanders, and others for receiving the fewest votes in public eliminations.
 The series was won by Jess and Max on 15 July 2015 after receiving 42% of the final vote, beating Hannah and Jon who received 36%, Lauren and Josh with 12%, and finally Cally and Luis who received 10%.

+Future appearances

+Hannah Elizabeth, Luis Morrison, and Josh Ritchie returned for series one of Love Island: All Stars.

 Coupling

 The couples were chosen shortly after the Islanders entered the villa.
 After all of the boys entered, the girls were asked to choose a boy to pair up with.
 Jon was paired with Hannah, Chris was paired with Danielle, Omar and Rachel paired up, Josh and Lauren coupled up, whilst Jess paired herself with Jordan and Luis got with Zoe.
 They were competing in their pairs for £50,000.
 However, throughout the series the couples swapped and changed as the islanders re-coupled.